Dems debate how to hit Trump on virus, economy amid crisis

 Both approaches — strike vigorously now or later — are being tested in real time.

 Former Vice President Joe Biden, the presumptive Democratic presidential nominee, has faulted Trump’s response.
-But he’s avoided the sharpest attacks, while trying to project an image as a steady, experienced crisis manager.
+But he’s avoided the sharpest attacks while trying to project an image as a steady, experienced crisis manager.

 “Trump keeps saying he’s a wartime president.
 Well, start to act like one,” Biden has said.
 His path to the nomination cleared Wednesday when his only viable rival, Sen. Bernie Sanders, I-Vt., dropped out.

-Congressional leaders such as House Speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y. and Democratic governors including New York’s Andrew Cuomo and Michigan’s Gretchen Whitmer have tangled with Trump.
+Congressional leaders including House Speaker Nancy Pelosi, D-Calif., Senate Minority Leader Chuck Schumer, D-N.Y., and Democratic governors like New York’s Andrew Cuomo and Michigan’s Gretchen Whitmer have tangled with Trump.
 But they’ve mostly stressed legislation and other steps they’re taking to bolster the economy and the overwhelmed health care system.

 They’ve also presented themselves as calming alternatives to Trump, whose briefings have been marred by false and confusing assertions that often contradict public health professionals‘ views and angry outbursts at reporters whose questions he dislikes.